 Finding guides and porters for treks is rarely difficult.
 The season runs from July to late November in the west, and to late October in the north and east.
 In winter, all but the far south of the state lies beneath a thick blanket of snow.
 The region north of Manali is accessible only from late June to early October when the roads are clear.
 Even in summer, when the days are hot and the sun strong, northern Himachal is beset with cold nights.

 The earliest known inhabitants of the area now known as Himachal Pradesh were the Dasas, who entered the hills from the Gangetic plain between the third and second millennium BC.
 By 2000 BC the Dasas had been joined by the Aryans, and a number of tribal republics, known as janapadas, began to emerge in geographically separate regions, where they fostered separate cultural traditions.
 The terrain made it impossible for one ruler to hold sway over the whole region, though by 550 AD Hindu Rajput families had gained supremacy over the northwestern districts of Brahmour and Chamba, just two of the many princely states created between the sixth and sixteenth centuries.
 Of these, the most powerful was Kangra, where the Katoch Rajputs held off various attacks before finally falling to the Mughals in the sixteenth century.

 During the medieval era, Lahaul and Spiti remained aloof, governed not by Rajputs, but by the Jos of Tibetan origin, who introduced Tibetan customs and architecture.
 After a period of submission to Ladakh, Lahaul and Spiti came under the rajas of Kullu, a central princely state that reached its apogee in the seventeenth century.
-Further south, the region around Shimla and Sirmaur was divided into over thirty independently governed thakurais.
+Further south, the region around Shimla and Sirmaur was divided into more than thirty independently governed thakurais.
 In the late seventeenth century, the newly empowered Sikh community, based at Paonta Sahib (Sirmaur), added to the threat already posed by the Mughals.
 By the eighteenth century, under Maharaja Ranjit Singh, the Sikhs had gained strongholds in much of western Himachal, and considerable power in both Kullu and Spiti.